Indoor and All-Weather Activities in Tonga

 Location: All over Tonga!
 See the links above for recommended locations.

 The rain tends to bother you less when you’re deep in the ocean.
 As long as sea conditions are safe enough, scuba diving companies will still operate in the rain, which you’ll hardly notice as you explore Tonga’s amazing underwater world of coral gardens teeming with life.
 Check out The Guide to Scuba Diving in Tonga to start planning your dive.

 The rain doesn’t stop the whales from frolicking in Tonga’s waters, so why should it stop you?!
 Unless, well, if the sea conditions are too rough to enjoy swimming safely, then tours will not operate.
 But as long as it’s just rain pouring, then whale swimming tours will still go ahead so that you can enjoy this life-changing experience of swimming with gentle giants.
-Learn more in The Guide to Whale Swimming in Tonga.
+Learn more about tours and the whale season in The Guide to Whale Swimming in Tonga.

 Well, if none of the above ideas are any good for you, then at least you can plan for the next few days of your time in Tonga with Tonga Pocket Guide!
-We literally have hundreds of articles to help you plan your trip, so find some WiFi using this guide or get yourself some phone data using this guide and plan the next part of your trip right here!
+We literally have hundreds of articles to help you plan your trip, so find some WiFi using Where to Get WiFi in Tonga or get yourself some phone data using The Best SIM Card in Tonga For Travellers and plan the next part of your trip right here!